Congratulations for securing your place at university! It is a huge achievement, especially during such an uncertain year.

-Often, at the root of our impulse to restrict/binge/purge is a core need that has been neglected.
-By taking the time to listen, acknowledge and forgive how we feel, we can take steps forward towards undoing ingrained patterns of behaviour.
+We cannot control a new, uncertain situation, but we can control our reaction to it and our interpretation of it.
+By taking the time to listen, acknowledge and forgive how we feel, we can take steps forward, towards undoing ingrained patterns of behaviour.

 You may be going to university with a lot of hopes, fears and expectations.
 The stories we hear from our older siblings or friends can help paint a picture of what to expect but it is important to remember that your university experience is your own.
 It may be a new stage in your life, but you will still be you.

 Think about how you may feel around groups of new people, how you feel about preparing and eating meals by yourself and by others.
 It may also help if you grant yourself permission to say ‘no’ when you don’t have the energy.
 Think about how you will fit into your new life at university, but also how your university life will fit in with your wellbeing.

 Try taking a few moments to write your fears down on a piece of paper, and respond to each one in a loving way, like that of a perspective of a friend.
 If you plan ahead, you can help ease those moments of panic.